RowanAurora/Rb101/notes/note.md

 end

 array = ['soccer']
+new_value(array)
 p array
 ```
+The code outputs ['soccer'].
+This is an example for scoping for local variables and mutating vs non mutating methods.
+Despite being passed to the method new_value, the local variable array in the main scope does not get changed.
+Unless mutated, actions inside the method wont effect the outside local variable.
+Reassignment (+=) is non mutating.

 --------------------------------
 Andrew
 # 1 Describe the code, what is returned from the method separate_name?